ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/python_unittest.md

 The if test here is indeed strange.
 What is `__name__`?  and what is `"__main__"`?
 The answer is that this is a bit of a hack, a kludge&mdash;that is, a sort of inelegant solution to a problem.
 In Python, a file can be run in at least two different ways:

-1. It can be "directly run"&mdash;that is, a user asked for this file by name to be run by selecting the "Run" menu option in idle, for example, or by typing `python thisFile.py` at the unix command line.
+1. It can be "directly run"&mdash;that is, a user asked for this file by name to be run by selecting the "Run" menu option in idle3, for example, or by typing `python thisFile.py` at the unix command line.

 2. It can be "indirectly run" by being *imported* into another Python